 Choosing What to Wear for your Family Photo Session

-Your photos are going to take a special place on the walls of your home, so think ahead about the style and colour scheme that’ll work best.
+Your photos are going to take a special place on the walls of your home, so thinking ahead about the style and colour scheme that’ll work best is going to help make sure that you get a good result for you.

-The more people there are in the shoot, the more important it is for everyone to be on the same page with regards to co-ordinating clothing.
-We don’t want everyone matching, but we do want to avoid overwhelm, clashes and distractions.
+I often shoot family groups, and the more people there are in the shoot, the more important it is for everyone to be on the same page with regards to co-ordinating clothing.
+We don’t want everyone matching, and we don’t want everyone wearing jeans and white tops either, but we do want to avoid overwhelm, clashes and distractions.

 Here are 10 tips to help you decide what to wear for your portrait session :